gadmm/RFCs/rfcs/interop.md

 zipper which uses the same principle as sharing to allocate only a small portion of it with the GC during traversal.
-This degree of interoperability, sharing and allocation polymorphism is not reachable using the suggested alternatives: indirections or tagged pointers, nor other known alternatives: marshalling, memory layouts (à la “kinds as calling conventions”, that would determine allocation method statically).
+This degree of interoperability, sharing and allocation polymorphism is not reachable using the suggested alternatives: indirections or tagged pointers; nor is it with other known alternatives: marshalling, or memory layouts that would determine the allocation method statically à la “kinds as calling conventions” (Eisenberg and Peyton Jones).

 In “Resource Polymorphism”, I proposed a high-level interpretation of this kind of interoperability between allocation methods, using an ownership and borrowing model inspired from a categorical semantics.
 In this model, the borrowing type operator (&) is interpreted as a functor from a kind of "Ownership" types to a kind of "GCed" types, that commutes with operations on types.
+In simple terms, this means that one seeks to provide the same expressivity over borrowed values as we know over common GC-allocated types, manipulate them with the same functions, even if the borrowed value contains blocks allocated outside of the heap (as in the example of the ancient-allocated zipper mentioned above, that mixes blocks allocated with the GC and blocks allocated outside of the heap).
 The existence of such an operator depends on the existence of types of borrowed values that are agnostic regarding the allocation methods of each kind, and thus for which a _dynamic_ “in-heap?” check is a requirement.

 While this is some of the most forward-looking part of the resource-management proposal, this matches what can already be done